Zack Beavin crushes course record at Strolling Jim!

 Note: IF the overall winner is 40 or older, then the overall winner will be awarded the Open Championship, and the second finisher in the overall winner's respective age category will be awarded that medallion.

-At packet pick up, you'll receive a Strolling Jim shirt, a booklet with history, and course maps, your race bib with timing chip, and perhaps a few giveaways.
+At packet pick up, you'll receive a Strolling Jim shirt, a booklet with lots of historic information and course maps, your race bib with timing chip, and perhaps a few giveaways.

 ALL FINISHERS, in ALL DISTANCES, receive a finisher's medal.